RequisitosFGA/RelatorioT1-/relatorio.md

 [3] Rinzler, Ben, 2010.
 Telling stories : a short path to writing better software requirements.

 [4] Davis, Barbara, 2013 Mastering software project requirements : a framework for successful  planning, development & alignment.

+[5] SAFe 4.0 Introduction.
+Overview of the Scaled Agile Framework for Lean Software and Systems Engineering.